 One Point Perspective Buildings

-As an introduction to drawing exteriors, let’s draw a simple building.
+As an introduction to drawing exteriors, let’s draw a simple building in single point perspective.
 You’re going to discover some cool things about measuring within the one point perspective system!

 As always establish the horizon line and vanishing point.
 You’ll probably find it easiest if you draw the shape of the building’s frontal plane.
 In one point perspective this is simply a flat shape.
 The large rectangle above will serve as the front (closest) side of the building.
 When dealing with one point perspective architecture, most lines will be vertical or horizontal.